 As a runner, always remember to use the right equipment.
 It means choosing your gear not just because they have the latest tech.
 When picking running shoes, look for those that provide good cushioning and offer shock absorption qualities.
 The first step is always to determine your right shoe size.
 If your shoes do not fit the shape and size of your feet properly, you’ll still risk having knee pain even if you wear advanced running shoes.

 - Run Right

 To run is not just about putting one leg ahead of the other in a rapid fashion.
-Runners know there’s a proper form to do it.
+Runners know there’s a proper form to do it with knee support for running.
 By making sure you run right, you reduce the risk of injury and help keep your knees strong and flexible.

 Today, there are wearable gadgets that help you analyze your running form.
 Such tools can measure your running cadence, balance, bounce rhythms, and even the time that your soles spend on the pavement.
 The data you can gather from this type of running gadget can ultimately help you adopt the running form that suits you and protects your knees from the pain.

 If you are already feeling knee pain, rest for a few days so your body can recover.
 Listen to your body.
 Once you feel better, you can try running again.